sumocomputers/sonarr-radarr-updater/README.md

 # Sonarr / Radarr Updater (macOS, Apple Silicon)

+**Note on how this app was created**

+I am not a developer, but I have a few Apple Silicon Macs that run Sonarr & Radarr natively (not in Docker).

+Since the built-in updater of Sonarr & Radarr was broken on Apple Silicon Macs, I was tired of the tedious process involved in updating to the latest version.
+If you do this regularly, you know the annoyances.

+I used Claude Code to create a script that also has a simple SwiftUI app so I could more easily update to the latest versions with less hassle.
+I have been happy with how the app works, but if you run into issues feel free to post them in Github issues.
+I can't guarantee I can fix them, but it would be good to have any problems documented.

 **This is compatible only with Apple Silicon (M series) Macs.
 It will not work on Intel-based Macs** — the update script only looks for `osx-arm64` builds, and the app is compiled as an arm64-only binary.